ScrubbyAlien/TheFarmer-StSMod/README.md

+# The Farmer - a Slay the Spire mod

-This is my first attempt at making a proper mod for Slay the Spire.
+This mod adds the Farmer from Stardew Valley as a playable character to Slay the Spire.

-I will attempt to recreate the Farmer from Stardew Valley.
-This first attempt will probably not be very good.

-You have been warned.